Pyleks/milestone-project-two/README.md

 - Tried UP, then DOWN to see if the snake would collide with itself on desktop.
 - Tried UP, then DOWN to see if the snake would collide with itself on and mobile device and table.
 - Killed the snake to display scoreboard.
-- Killed the snake 10 times to see if the scoreboard would out grow the allocated score board size.
+- Killed the snake 10 times to see if the scoreboard would outgrow the allocated score board size.
 - Tried clicking new game.
 - Tried to move the snake outside of the border on each side, and top/down.